kreshuklab/predoc-course-2021/README.md

   - To deactivate an environment, for example if you want to switch environments run the following command `/g/kreshuk/talks/miniforge3/bin/conda deactivate`

+:exclamation: IMPORTANT :exclamation: If you want to run a notebook you will need to activate the python environment as a kernel in the Jupyter Notebook.
+First we need to add the conda environment to jupyter notebook.
+This can be done using the following command
+`python -m ipykernel install --user --name=predoc-challenge` Now when you open up a notebook you can select kernel in the top right and select the `predoc-challenge` kernel.

 ### 2. Cell boundary segmentation

 In order to simplify the task of cell boundary prediction you will also use a pre-trained CNN.